 Avocados were originally eaten as an aphrodisiac.
 The Nahuatl word for avocado, ahuacatl, translates to “testicle.”

-Because the avocados grow in pairs and look suspiciously like the male organ, they were thought to help increase the libido and were a sign of fertility to the Aztec people.
+Because the avocados grow in pairs and are shaped suspiciously like a version of the male organ, they were thought to help increase the libido and were a sign of fertility to the Aztec people.

 The healthy fats and nutritional value of avocados may have also contributed to this belief because it would certainly help boost the energy levels of those who consumed the fruit.